List of Power Rangers Mystic Force characters: Clare Langtree

 Clare Langtree, the Gatekeeper is a fictional character from the television series Power Rangers Mystic Force.
 She is a human sorceress in training, is offbeat, clumsy and bumbling, yet never gives up.
 She is both niece and apprentice to Udonna, the sorceress.
 She once feared that she was far worse with magic than her mother Niella, but has recently discovered she was just as clumsy as Clare when she first started practicing magic.
-Keeping the ties of Mystic Force with its source series Mahou Sentai Magiranger, Clare could be considered a less serious version of Heavenly Saint Lunagel, in which both are empowered by the Moon and have the duty of guarding the gates to Underworld/Infershia.

 Clare was originally just a comic relief character, with her poor spellcasting abilities serving as her gag.
 It was later revealed she was the heir to the role of the Gatekeeper, and that her mother had died using her powers to seal the Morlocks within the Underworld.
 As the Gatekeeper's daughter, Clare was the only one who could undo the seal.
 Udonna had promised to keep her from harm and to only give her the Gatekeeper powers when she was ready, but the machinations of Morticon forced Clare to inherit the powers early.
 Donning a mystical tiara that granted her the Gatekeeper powers, Clare proved herself to be highly courageous and powerful, taking on evil with determination and focus in her desire to rescue a captured Udonna.
 She weakened Necrolai and took away the Vampire Queen's new powers, but did not come out so well against Koragg.
 Beaten, she was used to unlock the gate to the Underworld and unleash Morticon's forces.
 With Nick's help, she was able to get free and used up the last of the tiara's powers to seal the gate once more.